github/securitylab/ql_demos/csharp/ZipSlip/README.md

 You can see on [this page](https://snyk.io/research/zip-slip-vulnerability#dot-net) some sample code that shows the vulnerable code.

 Microsoft immediately wanted to search their codebase to see if any of their own code was vulnerable.
-Within a few days, they had written a basic query and run it on their own LGTM Enterprise instances that turned up several results across several codeases.
+Within a few days, they had written a basic query and run it against a number of critical codebases, turning up multiple valuable results.
 Because Semmle has a close working relationship with Microsoft, we then helped Microsoft to refine that query further and submit it as a [pull request](https://github.com/Semmle/ql/pull/54) against our open source QL repository.

 It was deployed to [LGTM.com](https://lgtm.com) within 2 weeks where it was run over thousands of open source C# projects.